-] has expressed an interest in becoming a volunteer and has given your name as a referee.
+] has expressed an interest in becoming a volunteer and has given your name as

-If you are happy to provide this reference, all the information contained on the form will remain absolutely confidential and will only be shared with the applicant's immediate supervisor should they be offered a volunteer position.
-We would appreciate you being candid in your evaluation of this person.
-If you would prefer to respond by telephone, please do so - contact details are set out below.
-The above should be regarded only as the minimum information that must be obtained in relation to child protection.
-In practice, requests for references are likely to include further questions relevant to the particular circumstances.
+confidential and will only be shared with the appropriate you be volunteer position.
+We would appreciate you be prefer to respond by telephone, please do so regarded only as the minimum information that e information contained on the form will remain plicant's immediate supervisor should they be offering candid in your evaluation of this person.
+If you contact details are set out below.
+The above shows the obtained in relation to child protection, her questions relevant to the particular circumstance. ered a ou would ould be In practice,

 How long have you known this person?

 In what capacity have you known them?

 Would this person be suitable to work with children?
 Yes / No

 How would you describe their personality?

 Your name:

 Signed:

 Date:

 Your Position:

 Address:

 Email:

 Telephone: